Durukti: Etymology

+Legend

-She is the daughter of Krodha (anger) and Hinsa (violence).
+Durukti is the daughter of Krodha (anger) and Himsa (violence).
 She begets a son named Bhaya (fear) and a daughter named Mrutyu (death).
 She is also the grandmother of a boy named Niraya (hell) and a girl named Yatana (torture) begotten by her children Bhaya and Mrutyu.
-Durukti and Kali belong to the lineage of Adharma (impropriety), who grows up from Maleen Pataka, a deadly dark and sinful affliction produced from Brahma's back at the time of creation.
+Durukti and Kali belong to the lineage of Adharma (impropriety), who grows up from the Malinapataka, a deadly dark and sinful affliction produced from Brahma's back at the time of creation.
 Durukti is the granddaughter of Lobha (greed) and Nikriti (dishonesty), great-granddaughter of Dambha (vanity) and Maya (illusion), and great-great-granddaughter of Adharma and Mithya (falsehood).

 According to the Kalki Purana, Durukti dies shortly before Kali.